CGM Guide

 No one is aiming for 8% hypoglycaemia in real life.
 This threshold simply ensures enough data in the low range to meaningfully assess performance.

-At least 5% of paired readings should exceed 16.7 mmol/L (300 mg/dL), to adequately test performance in the very high range.
+At least 5% of paired readings should exceed 16.7 mmol/L (300 mg/dL), to adequately test performance in the very high range, as per Performance Metrics for Continuous Interstitial Glucose Monitoring (POCT05).

 If these extremes are not well represented, the CGM’s ability to reliably detect dangerous highs and lows is unknown.
-That uncertainty is not acceptable when we are using readings to treat hypos or to deliver large correction doses.
+That uncertainty is not acceptable when readings are being used to treat hypos or to deliver large correction doses.

 Which CGMs with insulin dosing approval have been tested robustly?